Hospital Homebound Instruction

 Eligibility and Instructional Services

-Online coursework is offered through St Johns Virtual School (SJVS) and virtual lab days are offered two mornings a week at SJVS for students to receive additional support via Hospital Homebound Teachers.
+Online coursework is offered through St Johns Virtual School (SJVS).
 In addition, if determined appropriate by the IEP team, in-home teachers may be available.

 Please get in touch with the Assistant Principal, Multi-Tiered System of Supports contact, at your child’s zoned school if you suspect that Hospital Homebound Instruction is needed.